-3.F.
+3.G.
 Walkers:

-For your student to be dismissed as a walker it is necessary for a parent/guardian to complete the Walker Application.
+For your student to be dismissed as a walker it is necessary for a parent or guardian to complete the Walker Application.
 This application can be found on the transportation page of the Parrish Charter Academy school packet.

-3. G. Busses
+3. H. Busses

 Parrish Charter Academy offers bus service on a limited basis.
-Parents must complete and submit a bus application to the Administration by the stated due date.
+Parents must complete and submit a bus application to the administration by the stated due date.

-Buses will be dismissed at 3:09 pm.
+Buses will be dismissed at 3:09 p.m.

 A student who misses their assigned bus at dismissal shall promptly go to the office and report to the secretary.
 The student's parents will be contacted immediately to arrange transportation.
-If students are not picked up in a timely manner, they will be placed in After Care and the parents will be charged for said service.
+If students are not picked up on time, they will be placed in After Care and the parents will be charged for the service.

-It is important that students realize that the same higher standards of conduct are expected on the bus as in all other aspects of school life.
+Students must realize that the same higher standards of conduct are expected on the bus as in all other aspects of school life.
 Students are asked to sit facing the front of the bus and talk quietly.
 Students receiving bus referrals will be disciplined.
 Repeated referrals will result in suspension from the bus.

-Students may only ride on their assigned bus; they may not change buses.
+Students may only ride on their assigned bus; and they may not change buses.